 If you already own a heat pump and are installing a new one, you’ll have to pay to remove the old unit.
 This can cost $200–$400 per hour.
 These additional fees should be included in your original estimate, so we advise you to ask the HVAC technician what portion of the quote goes toward removal.
 This will help you more accurately compare the quotes you receive for heat pump installation.

-Heat Pump Cost by Brand
+What Are Heat Pump Costs by Brand?

 Most AC brands offer a range of units at different prices, from cheaper, lower-quality options to expensive, high-quality systems.
 A typical air-source heat pump costs $3,500–$7,500 to install, but a more well-known, high-end brand may charge closer to $7,000–$11,000.
 Make sure to check the brand’s warranties before trying to save money with a cheaper option.
 Shop around and read reviews rather than solely choosing based on price.